Assistant Professor of Philosophy

-While it’s something I’m working on remedying, at the moment I’m about as haole as they come.
+I’m a relative newcomer to UH Hilo but have already made it my home.
 After growing up in Texas and Kansas, attending college and grad school in California, Pennsylvania, and Germany, I just joined the faculty at UH Hilo in Fall 2011 to teach the department’s history of philosophy sequence (PHIL 211 and PHIL 213).
-So yes, you’re probably right when you run into me and suspect I have no idea where I’m going, but I’m very grateful for suggestions and will try to pretend like I’m not embarrassed when you find me walking mauka when I should be walking makai.
-My primary research interests are in German idealism and the ethics of recognition, and I’m currently at work on a book on intimacy.
+My primary research interests are in German idealism and the ethics of recognition, and I have just completed a book on intimacy.
 Addressing such dimensions as gift-giving, physical touch, fetishes, irony, and mourning, the book will argue that every demand for intimacy is contradictory in its very structure and yet that we should not relax into the deconstructive position that intimacy as such is impossible.
 The book draws widely on the philosophical tradition with a particular focus on recent French and German philosophy and also borrows some important insights from work in psychology, economics, anthropology, and sociology.
 My publishers won’t let me post copies of the articles listed below, but if any sound interesting, feel free to email me, and I’ll promise never to check back to see if you’ve actually read them.

-Pictured above with me are my wife Quyen and son Clancy.
-They’re the cute ones, and I’m the one having difficulty paying attention.
+Pictured above with me are my wife Quyen, son Clancy, and daughter Iris.
+They’re the cute ones, and I’m the one who can’t keep his hands to himself.

 B.A. in Rhetoric, University of California, Berkeley, 2001